paschmann/OpenAero/Base Mounts/2020+ Canyon Speedmax CF SLX - Slide/README.md

 ## Overview

-Provides a base mount for a the Canyon GP0226 Aerobar and can be installed be dissasembling the aerobars, this is relatively easy if you are using wireless blips.
+Provides a base mount for a the Canyon GP0226 Aerobar and can be installed be disassembling the aerobars, this is relatively easy if you are using wireless blips.

 ### Design Model
 Bike used to design the part: 2025 Canyon Speedmax CF SLX